 d) following the recommendation of the Managing Director, approving the remuneration and incentive policies of all other employees with reference, where considered appropriate, to the trends relevant to the industry in which they operate;

-e) administration of employee equity plans including approving awards under such plans, approving the terms on which the equity awards are offered, approving vesting outcomes and amending, suspending and cancelling the plans; and
+e) administration of employee equity plans including approving awards under such plans, approving the terms on which the equity awards are offered, approving vesting outcomes, exercising discretion as provided for under past offers and amending, suspending and cancelling the plans; and

-f) reviewing the superannuation and pension arrangements for staff on the recommendation of the Managing Director.
+f) reviewing the superannuation and pension arrangements for employees on the recommendation of the Managing Director.

 The Committee is also responsible for:

-b) reviewing the performance evaluations prepared by the Managing Director for members of the Leadership Team (other than the Managing Director), and reporting on these evaluation criteria and their application to the Board;
+a) reviewing the performance evaluations prepared by the Managing Director for members of the Leadership Team (other than the Managing Director), and reporting on these evaluation criteria and their application to the Board; and

-c) developing and regularly reviewing succession plans prepared by the Managing Director for members of the Leadership Team (other than the Managing Director); and
+b) developing and regularly reviewing succession plans prepared by the Managing Director for members of the Leadership Team (other than the Managing Director).

 The Committee is also responsible for:

-a) monitoring key appointments and departures as well as trends relating to recruitment, retention, termination, leave and diversity statistics, any key work health and safety issues and human resource projects;
+a) monitoring key appointments and departures as well as trends relating to recruitment, retention, termination, leave and diversity statistics, any key work health and safety issues and people function projects;

 b) overseeing the preparation and content of the annual remuneration report to ensure that it meets regulatory and legal disclosure requirements, and recommending the report to the Board; and